lunalite/UITestLearning/README.md

 -- Will be using system-images;android-25;google_apis;armeabi-v7a
 -- and system-images;android-26;google_apis;x86

+### Possible models to use
+* RNN
+* fasttext (highest f1 rates ~0.72)
+* wide and deep (unable to do so)
+* CNN?

 ## Updates
+### 14 January 2018
+* Changed directory for screenshot files
+* Changed directory for seqq files
+* Changed to database 8
+* Check if screenshot/dump is present, if present, dont re-dump again

+### 12 January 2018
+* Added in a RELAXED version for DNST
+* Added in categoristic addition of feature
+* Added script for finding max F1 in fasttext classification

 ### 11 January 2018
 * Edited parsing method for double NST and single NST